sudo-project/sudo/docs/UPGRADE.md

  * Upgrading from a version prior to 1.6.8:

-   Prior to sudo 1.6.8, if /var/run did not exist, sudo would put the time stamp files in /tmp/.odus.
-As of sudo 1.6.8, the time stamp files will be placed in /var/adm/sudo or /usr/adm/sudo if there is no /var/run directory.
+   Prior to sudo 1.6.8, if `/var/run` did not exist, sudo would put the time stamp files in `/tmp/.odus`.
+As of sudo 1.6.8, the time stamp files will be placed in `/var/adm/sudo` or `/usr/adm/sudo` if there is no `/var/run directory`.
 This directory will be created if it does not already exist.

    Previously, a sudoers entry that explicitly prohibited running